efournier92/dashboard-challenge/README.md

   - The line does not have a data point for mid-month dates.
     - _This seems divergent from the default behavior of the component._

+### Typescript

+- Not using it effectively.
+  - Hit compiler issues.
+  - Deferred resolving.
+  - TODO

 ## Feature Stories

 ### [X] TK-000 > Back End > Initialize the Application